ratgdo/homekit-ratgdo/README.md

 In addition the last reboot date and time is reported (calculated by subtracting up-time from current time).

 The _lastDoorChange_ will show the date and time that the door was last opened or closed.
-This is not saved across reboots, so it will show as unknown after a reboot.

 ### Show system logs